 - Benguet Orchidarium and Ornamental Plant Center – is a favorite destination of plant lovers because of the wide variety of tropical plants on display.
 Plant hobbyists are assured in this place of healthy, well-maintained plants, whether rare, flowering or the foliage kind, ornamental trees, creepers, ferns, succulents or orchids.
 They also sell clay or plastic pots, seedling bags, compost, and other plant-related supplies.

 - La Trinidad Public Market – located at Km.
 5, Barangay Pico, close to the La Trinidad Municipal Hall.
-It is principally a tree-storey building that houses stalls for rice, vegetables, fruits, fish, meat and dry goods – practically all the basic household necessities, both food and non-food items.
-A Second two-storey building houses more stalls that sells mostly dry goods and handicrafts.
-The upper storeys of both government-owned buildings are occupied by more dry goods, stalls, beauty parlors, tailor shops, computer rentals or internet centers, etc. There is another building where one can find cut flowers, potted ornamental plants and garden supplies.
-The public market is at the very heart of this bustling capital town and the area around it is replete with businesses of all kinds such as pharmacies, money remittance centers, cellphone and accessory shops, grocery stores, bakeries, eateries, as well as used clothing stores (or ukay-ukay shops, as locally known).
+It is principally a three-storey building that houses stalls for rice, vegetables, fruits, fish, meat and dry goods – practically all the basic household necessities, both food and non-food items.
+A Second two-storey building houses more stalls that sell mostly dry goods and handicrafts.
+The upper storeys of both government-owned buildings are occupied by more dry goods stalls, beauty parlors, tailor shops, computer rentals or internet centers, etc. There is another building where one can find cut flowers, potted ornamental plants and garden supplies.
+The public market is at the very heart of this bustling capital town and the area around it is replete with businesses of all kinds such as pharmacies, money remittance centers, cellphone and accessory shops, grocery stores, bakeries, eateries, as well as used clothing stores (or ukay-ukay shops, as these are locally known).

 - San Jose Parish Church – located at Buyagan, Barangay Poblacion

 - Saint Padre Pio Parish Church – located at Barangay Beckel